-These Are The Paints We Trust For Use On House Exteriors In Ann Arbor
+These Are The Paints We Trust For Use On House Exteriors In Novi

 The best exterior house paints change based on the siding.
 Some of the best paints include Benjamin Moore Aura and Sherwin-Williams Duration.

 Paint can make or break the exterior of your home.
 Get it right, and you’ll have a durable, long-lasting finish that enhances your curb appeal and adds to your home’s value.
 Get it wrong, and you’ll be dealing with peeling paint and costly repairs in no time.

 When it comes to painting your home’s exterior, there are a lot of factors to consider.
 To help you make the best choice for your home, we’ve put together a guide to the best exterior house paints for 4 different siding types.

 What Is The Best Exterior Paint For Your House?

 While it would be great if there were just one type or brand of paint that we could point to as the definitive “best exterior paint,” the fact is that choosing the best paint for your home’s exterior depends on several factors, including the type of siding, the climate you live in, and even the colors you love.